mccombspj/kurumastories/content/nissan/Skyline/MF-BS-Nissan-Skyline-2000GT-1970.md

 “I think it would be better to have more support for the lower back,” said Oguchi.
 “The bottom cushion grips the hips a bit too much, but it’s good that its front edge doesn't press up against the thighs.
 Overall, the seating retains the typical characteristics of Japanese cars, which tend to have high seats."

-By comparison, the Fairlady’s seat cushion has a 1.5cm height adjustment, allowing it to be tailored to suit to the driver’s body.
+By comparison, the Fairlady’s seat cushion has a 1.5cm height adjustment, allowing it to be tailored to the driver’s body.
 For a car in this class, at least that level of consideration would have been welcome.

 On the other hand, the rear seats are near-perfect.
 Legroom is generous and the seats themselves are comfortable.
 However, some commented: "The backrest angle is a bit too reclined.
 I suppose it depends on personal preference…"